-With Thinkific there’s a link you can click on called ‘Progress’ in the menu.
-It also shows you how many of the lessons you’ve completed.
-Here I’ve completed ‘0’ and it displays that for me right on every page:
+With Thinkific there's a link you can click on called ‘Progress' on the menu.
+It also shows you how many of the lessons you've completed.
+Here I've completed ‘0' and it displays that for me right on every page:

 If you click on that ‘Progress' link, you're taken to the progress page with a nice graphic which looks like this:

 Thinkific offers the ability to create surveys for your course.
 You simply add in a survey as you add in any other type of content.